-Students may complete these credits through a combination of Thomas Edison State College courses, independent study, TECEP® examinations and classroom courses.
+How Students Earn Credit in the Option: Students may complete these credits through a combination of Thomas Edison State College courses, independent study, TECEP[®] examinations and classroom courses.
 Some students also may utilize Prior Learning Assessment (PLA).

 Finance

 This Option is designed to introduce the student to the basic concepts, principles, operating procedures and analytical techniques used in the various areas of finance.
 Students who are either employed in, or planning to be employed in, banking or other financial institutions, stock brokerage firms, the financial services industry and the financial division of major organizations will find this Option of interest.